-For the 3rd consecutive year, IMDb contracted Broadcast Management Group to provide live production services, production staffing, and technical execution for their annual Oscars Viewing Party.
-In 2019, IMDb brought their live production to a new level by partnering with the Elton John AID Foundation, who graciously agreed to provide access and space for IMDb to host their live program.
+For the 4th consecutive year, IMDb contracted Broadcast Management Group to provide live production services, production staffing, and technical execution for their annual Oscars Viewing Party.
+In 2020, IMDb continued their partnership with the Elton John AID Foundation, who graciously agreed to provide access and space for IMDb to host their live program.

-“IMDb Live at the Elton John AIDS Foundation Academy Awards Viewing Party” streamed live to Twitch, Twitter, IMDb and Amazon.
+“IMDb Live at the Elton John AIDS Foundation Academy Awards Viewing Party” streamed live to Twitch, Twitter, and IMDb.
 The live production consisted of 3 parts: a live pre-show, an exclusive 2nd screen experience that ran concurrently to the Oscars broadcast, and a live post-show.
-The program was shot with 11 cameras: 4 hard cameras, 1 jib, 2 robos, 1 ENG camera at the Oscars red carpet, 1 drone, and 2 manned cameras covering the Elton John AIDS Foundation charity dinner.
+The program was shot with 13 cameras: 4 hard cameras, 1 jib, 4 robos, 1 ENG camera at the Oscars red carpet, 1 drone, and 2 manned cameras covering the Elton John AIDS Foundation charity dinner.

 Broadcast Management Group supplied a post-production truck that housed 6 IMDb editors, each with a direct connection to the EVS in our production truck.
 Our live program and red-carpet interviews were clipped in real-time and pushed to the IMDb editors who assembled sizzle reels and highlights that were then played back during the post-show segment.
 Clips were also published on the IMDb site and social media channels as VOD clips.
 Broadcast Management Group had an ENG crew on-site at the Oscars red carpet shooting interviews that were also fed back live to our production truck and edited into packages for the pre and post-show segments.